History of Namibia: Namibian struggle for independence

 In 1966, South West Africa People's Organisation's (SWAPO) military wing, the People's Liberation Army of Namibia (PLAN) began guerrilla attacks on South African forces, infiltrating the territory from bases in Zambia.
 The first attack of this kind was the battle at Omugulugwombashe on 26 August.
 After Angola became independent in 1975, SWAPO established bases in the southern part of the country.
 Hostilities intensified over the years, especially in Ovamboland.

 In a 1971 advisory opinion, the International Court of Justice upheld UN authority over Namibia, determining that the South African presence in Namibia was illegal and that South Africa therefore was obliged to withdraw its administration from Namibia immediately.
 The Court also advised UN member states to refrain from implying legal recognition or assistance to the South African presence.

-While previously the contract work force was seen as "primitive" and "lack[ing] political consciousness", the summer 1971/72 saw a general strike of 25% of the entire working population (13,000 people), starting in Windhoek and Walvis Bay and soon spreading to Tsumeb and other mines.
+The summer 1971-72 saw a general strike of 25% of the entire working population of contract workers (13,000 people), starting in Windhoek and Walvis Bay and soon spreading to Tsumeb and other mines.
+In response to the contract system, which has been characterized close to slavery, and in support of Namibian independence.

 In 1975, South Africa sponsored the Turnhalle Constitutional Conference, which sought an "internal settlement" to Namibia.
 Excluding SWAPO, the conference mainly included bantustan leaders as well as white Namibian political parties.